AztecProtocol/aztec-connect-bridges/src/specs/angle/readme.md

 Input tokens currently accepted by Angle are: DAI, USDC, wETH and FRAX.

+sanTokens being yield bearing tokens, the amount to be redeemed ultimately could be either higher or lower than what was deposited.
+2 cases:

+- interests were positive and accrued in the protocol -> being redistributed to SLP -> withdraw more ERC20 than deposited
+- losses happened in the protocol -> SLPs are impacted -> withdraw less than what was deposited In no case will withdrawals revert.
+You will always be able to withdraw some of the underlying ERC20.

 ## What functions are available in [/src/client](./client)?

 Main functions are `getAuxData` and `getExpectedOutput`.